Business problem hub

 • The owner is guessing what to fix next.

-• The team is busy, but the business is not getting cleaner.
+• The business is busy, but the same drag keeps collecting interest.

 Likely causes